common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/ca.md

 <!-- {{RECOMMENDED_POSTPROCESSING_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- What should people do before they use the data, for example Unicode normalisation or normalisation of extralinguistic tags -->
+It is recommended to normalize instances of the geminate L, which can take the equivalent forms of l·l or ŀl.

 ### Fields
 Each row of a `tsv` file represents a single audio clip, and contains the following information: